nithyapandurangan/ElevateHome/README.md

 ```

 <p>
-  These function basically write and read the eeprom to get teh saved wifi credentials and to write the new credentials
+  These functions write and read the EEPROM to get the saved wifi credentials and write the new credentials.
 </p>

 ```c++